Robitussin Addiction and Detox

-Another form of abuse of DXM products has been popularized by hip hop culture.
-A number of rappers have popularized “purple drank” or “sizzurp,” a cocktail created by combining codeine-based cough syrup with colored candy like Jolly Ranchers or Skittles and soda for the purposes of getting high.
-Many young people who do not have access to codeine cough syrups, substitute DXM-based cough syrups to get a similar effect.
+Another form of misuse of DXM products has been popularized by hip hop culture.
+A number of rappers have popularized “purple drank” or “sizzurp,” a cocktail created by combining codeine-based cough medicines with colored candy like Jolly Ranchers or Skittles and soda for the purposes of getting high.
+Many young people who do not have access to codeine cough syrups, substitute DXM-based cough medicines to get a similar effect, since Robitussin does not usually require a prescription.

 Teens and Robitussin Abuse

-Use of Robitussin to get high can have all of the negative repercussions commonly found with teen substance abuse of any kind, including:
+Use of Robitussin to get high can have all of the negative repercussions commonly found with teen substance use of any kind, including:

 - Loss of academic progress